swiss/fedlex-jolux/doc/impacts.md

 # Impacts

-Impacts is what connect entries in the CC and OC.
-The entries in the CC are consolidations of entries in the **Official Compilation** (OC).
-This means that entries in the OC usually have an impact on entries in the CC.
+Impacts is what connect entries in the Classified Compilation and Official Compilation.
+The entries in the Classified Compilation are consolidations of entries in the **Official Compilation**.
+This means that entries in the Official Compilation usually have an impact on entries in the Classified Compilation.

 Impacts are modelled as jolux:LegalResourceImpact.